About Compassion Crossing

 Most healthcare workers see many patients daily and can spend only 15 to 30 minutes with each person.
 Compassion Crossing, LLC is different.

 I carefully choose my clients so I’m never overwhelmed and can focus entirely on you and your needs.
-This means I have time to attend appointments with you, coordinate communication between your doctors, and catch problems before they become serious.
+This means I have time to attend your appointments, coordinate communication among your doctors, and catch problems before they become serious.

 Working as Partners